 In the Skin of a Lion transports me back to my senior year of college.
 It was one book on a frighteningly long list of works we had to read for our comprehensive exam as English majors, and it was so beautiful I gave myself permission to start it over again almost immediately.
 I revisit Ondaatje’s prose so often that the spines of his books have become impossibly fluid and the paper covers are so worn they’re almost felted.

 Shakespeare's tragedies are for revisiting in the winter and the comedies are for the spring, but these rules don't apply to Twelfth Night.
 The sonnets are a wildcard and I’m always surprised when I suddenly crave one.

 I’ve created a ritual out of reading something new just after a move.
 This book also holds a future self — the person who has learned the contours of an unfamiliar landscape and peers back at this disoriented and ceremonial moment through its pages.
 When I first came to the Upper Valley, I chose the work of Donald Hall.
-He had only just passed away, and while a high school teacher had given me his late wife Jane Kenyon's A Hundred White Daffodils the week I graduated, I had never really explored his poetry or prose.
+He had only just passed away, and while a high school teacher had given me his late wife Jane Kenyon's A Hundred White Daffodils the week I graduated, his poetry and nonfiction were new to me.
 Both writers found a home in New Hampshire when they moved to his family farm at Eagle Pond in Wilmot, near Jane’s “blue/ imperturbable mountain,” just forty minutes away from here.
 Their work is deeply infused with a love for this geography and for each other.